-In addition to composition, he has performed as a pianist in many concerts in Europe.
-Moreover, he has won numerous of awards and scholarships, including one from the national scholarship foundation of Germany »Deutschlandstipendium« and the DAAD.
+He has won numerous of awards and scholarships, including the Deutschlandstipendium from the National Scholarship Foundation of Germany and one from the DAAD.
 Since 2015, he has been receiving a scholarship from the Oscar and Vera Ritter Foundation.
-In the same year he was awarded the prize of the Karlsruhe Composition Competition and in 2016 he was awarded the 1st prize of the Florence Composition Competition for string quartet and the 2nd prize of the International Gesualdo Composition Competition in Italy.
-His music has been recognized in a number of international music festivals, which includes »Archipel Genève« in Switzerland, »Daegu International Contemporary Music Festival« in South Korea with Ensemble Schallfeld, »Martini Elettrico« in Bologna, »11.11. neue musik«, »ZeitGenuss« and »ZKM next_generation« in Karlsruhe.
-Furthermore he was selected for the masterclass orchestral composition of the Stuttgart Radio Symphony Orchestra »SWR« with his piece, for the spring project with ensemble recherche and for the International Composition Masterclasses »Sound of Wander« of Chaya Czernowin and Simon Steen-Andersen in Milan, as well as for the orchestral composition masterclass with Franck Bedrossian in Paris, therefore he is invited to the festival »ManiFeste-2018« of IRCAM with his new orchestral piece, which will be premiered by the Orchestre Philharmonique de Radio France.
+In the same year he was awarded the prize of the Karlsruhe Composition Competition and in 2016 he was awarded the 1st prize of the Florence Composition Competition for string quartet as well as the 2nd prize of the International Gesualdo Composition Competition in Italy.
+His music has been recognized in a number of international music festivals, which includes »Festival Archipel Genève«, »Musikprotokoll Graz«, »Daegu International Contemporary Music Festival« in Korea with Ensemble Schallfeld, »Martini Elettrico Bologna«, »11.11. neue musik«, »Festival ZeitGenuss Karlsruhe« and ZKM »next_generation«.
+Furthermore he was selected for the masterclass orchestral composition of the Stuttgart Radio Symphony Orchestra »SWR« with his piece, for the young composer project with ensemble recherche and for the International Composition Masterclasses »Sound of Wander« of Chaya Czernowin and Simon Steen-Andersen in Milan, as well as for the Orchestral Composition Workshop with Franck Bedrossian.
+In 2018 he had been selected for the »Accademia Chigiana« by Salvatore Sciarrino in Siena, resulting in his piece being performed by Quartetto Prometeo and Matteo Cesari, and he was invited to the festival »ManiFeste-2018« of IRCAM with his piece, which has been premiered by the Orchestre Philharmonique de Radio France in Paris.